awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 CodeDeploy works with various systems for configuration management, source control, [continuous integration](https://aws.amazon.com/devops/continuous-integration/), [continuous delivery](https://aws.amazon.com/devops/continuous-delivery/), and continuous deployment\.
 For more information, see [Product Integrations](https://aws.amazon.com/codedeploy/product-integrations/)\.

  The CodeDeploy console also provides a way to quickly search for your resources, such as repositories, build projects, deployment applications, and pipelines\.
 Choose **Go to resource** or press the `/` key, and then type the name of the resource\.
 Any matches appear in the list\.
 Searches are case insensitive\.
 You only see resources that you have permissions to view\.
-For more information, see [Viewing Resources in the Console](console-resources.md)\.
+For more information, see [Identity and Access Management for AWS CodeDeploy](security-iam.md)\.

 **Topics**
 + [Video Introduction to AWS CodeDeploy](#intro-video-welcome)